rserran/pysheeet/README.rst

 Introduction
 =============

-Pysheeet was created with intention of collecting python code snippets for reducing coding hours and making life easier and faster.
-Any contributions are welcome.
-Please feel free to fork and send a pull request to this project.
+This project was started to bring together useful Python code snippets that make coding faster, easier, and more enjoyable.
+You can explore all the cheat sheets at `Pysheeet <https://www.pythonsheets.com/>`_.
+Contributions are always welcome—feel free to fork the repo and submit a pull request to help it grow!

 What’s New In Python 3